 The Walking Tour

 This walking tour will take you through the city’s major sites built throughout the 1800s and early 1900s.
-The tour starts from the Visitor Information Centre, which was built in 1925 for the Queanbeyan Municipal Council.
-The gardens of the Centre contain significant memorials recognising the involvement of local residents in various war efforts.
-The Information Centre also features a scientifically correct sundial, which was a gift from Nathan Lazarus to the people of Queanbeyan in 1860.
+The tour starts from the old visitor information centre at 1 Farrer Place, which was built in 1925 for the Queanbeyan Municipal Council.
+The gardens contain significant memorials recognising the involvement of local residents in various war efforts.
+The garden also features a scientifically correct sundial, which was a gift from Nathan Lazarus to the people of Queanbeyan in 1860.

 South of Monaro St

 Next on the tour, you will discover the Queanbeyan City Council Chambers.
 These heritage-listed Chambers were constructed in 1927 and designed by J. W. Sproule in Georgian Revival Style.
 Following the Council Chambers further down Monaro St, you’ll find the Evans Building, which was built by Edwin Oswald Evans in 1867 and purchased by the Queanbeyan School of Arts in 1894.
 Since then, the Evans Building has housed offices for the Queanbeyan Age, for example.

 Turning on to Rutledge Street, you will see the Anglican Christ Church, the first church and school in the Queanbeyan district.
 The heritage buildings include the stone church (c.
 1860), the brick rectory (c.
 1872), white-washed stone stables and the schoolhouse at the back (c.
 1843).